sup39/api-ts-gen/README.md

 Other $ref like requestBody, responseBody are not supported currently.

 ## Versions
+#### 2.0.1
+- use IState as a generic type and remove it from api-codegen.
 #### 2.0.0
 - simplify generated code
   - merge all APIPromise class